BrittaRude/BrittaRude.github.io/inputs_code/_posts/2022-02-15-How-to-use-GeoPy-Tutorial.md

 ---
 layout: post
-title: "ow to use GeoPy"
+title: "How to use GeoPy"
 date: 2022-02-15
 myexcerpt: Sometimes you might want to transform or unify a bunch of addresses.
 To do this, you can take advantage of GeoPy.
 image: /images/GeoPy.jpg